MD2Korg/CerebralCortex-Vagrant/README.md

 3. Extract the `CerebralCortex-Vagrant-personal.zip` file and open it in `Explorer`

 4. Double click on the `cerebralcortex_initialize.cmd` file which will launch a command window and begin the installation of the Cerebral Cortex platform.
-This installation will take some time (approximately 5-10 minutes with a good internet connection).
+This installation will take some time.

 5. When installation is complete, double-click on `cerebralcortex_console.cmd` (found in the CerebralCortex-Vagrant-personal folder).
 You will need to run all subsequent commands in the resulting command prompt window.